-The Company owns approximately 75% of 140,000 acres within the State of Utah.
+The Company owns approximately 75% of about 26,190 acres within the State of Utah.
 Presently, the Company is actively marketing all the oil and gas leases it presently owns.
-The Company has also been pursuing the sale of two of its drilling programs; one being an approximately 27,000 acre oil and gas lease in the Uintah basin and the other a Tensleep prospect outside of Casper, Wyoming.
+The Company is also acquiring new oil and gas leases with the intention of selling them at a profit.